How to Cook Snap Peas – so easy!

-“Keep it simple” is the best motto with sugar snap peas.
-Learn how to cook snap peas, enhancing their crisp sweetness with a quick hot sauté.
+Why you’ll love it: Learn how to cook snap peas, enhancing their crisp sweetness with a quick hot sauté.
+Sugar snap peas are amazingly delicious and so quick and easy to make.

 Crunch!
 One of the easiest and best-tasting vegetables you’ll ever have, sugar snap peas are sweet, crispy, and so good!
 Make a bunch of them because these peas will disappear quickly.

 You’ll find that fresh sweet peas are best when they’re just very lightly cooked.
-They’re good to eat raw but a quick sauté in olive oil changes their color into a vivid green and really enhances the flavor.
+“Keep it simple” is the best motto with sugar snap peas.
+Raw sugar snap peas are great but a quick sauté in olive oil changes their color into a vivid green and really enhances the flavor.
 Try this recipe and tell me I’m wrong!

-The key is hot and quick.
+The key to perfectly cooked sugar snap peas is to cook them hot and quick.
 Overcooking turns the peas into a drab olive green, turning them limp and almost kind of bitter.
 Not good!
 Give them just a quick spin in a hot skillet and you’ll be amazed at the difference.

-I bet you can’t wait to learn how to cook snap peas!
-It’s quick and easy.
+It’s quick and easy!
+I bet you can’t wait to learn how to cook snap peas.
 All you’ll need is a skillet and your stove.
 The ingredient list is very short.
 Fresh dill adds great flavor to the peas but isn’t absolutely necessary.

 - Sugar Snap Peas: If you want to save yourself some work, buy the kind that already have the strings removed!
 (I always do!)